-- Knowledge regarding the level of potential influence of the technology in the future, based on multi-dimensional mapping of relative effectiveness, serves as a tool for health care decision-makers to prioritize technologies.
-Data analysis and evaluation is incorporated in an international database on EWS.
+- Knowledge regarding the level of the potential influence of the technology in the future, based on multi-dimensional mapping of relative effectiveness, serves as a tool for health care decision-makers to prioritize technologies.
+Data analysis and evaluation are incorporated into an international database on EWS.

 Innovative in Shamir Medical Center

 ICET research activity conducted from Shamir (Assaf Harofeh) Medical Center, one of the four leading government hospitals in Israel, has a unique profile of incorporating clinical excellence and innovative technology.